arachne-threat-intel/thread/CONTRIBUTING.md

 1. Submission

-* Create a Fork: If you want to contribute to our project, start by creating a fork of our repository on GitHub.
-* Clone Your Fork: Clone your forked repository to your local development environment using Git.
-* Branching: Create a new branch in your fork with a descriptive name that relates to your contribution.
-This branch will contain your changes.
+Begin by creating a fork of our repository on GitHub.
+Next, clone your forked repository to your local development environment using Git.
+Once you have your local copy, create a new branch within your fork, giving it a descriptive name that relates to your contribution.
+This branch will serve as the container for the changes you make.

 2. Development

-* Work on Your Contribution: Make your code changes, enhancements, or bug fixes within your branch.
-Ensure your code follows our coding guidelines.
+To work on your contribution, make your code changes, enhancements, or bug fixes within your dedicated branch.
+As you make progress, remember to commit your changes regularly, accompanied by meaningful commit messages that describe the purpose and functionality of each commit.
+This practice helps maintain clarity and transparency throughout the development process.
-* Commit Changes: Regularly commit your changes with meaningful commit messages.
-Be sure to explain what the commit does.

 3. Testing and Documentation

-* Test Your Code: Thoroughly test your changes to ensure they work as expected and do not introduce new issues.
-* Update Documentation: If your contribution affects documentation, make the necessary updates to keep it accurate.
+After implementing your code changes, it's crucial to conduct testing to ensure they function as intended and don't introduce new issues.
+Additionally, if your contribution impacts documentation in any way, please update the relevant documentation to ensure it remains accurate and aligned with the changes you've made.
+This ensures that users and contributors have access to up-to-date and reliable information.

-4. Pull Request
+4. Pull Request (PR)

-* Create a Pull Request: When your contribution is ready, open a Pull Request (PR) from your branch to the original project's repository.
-* Provide Information: Describe your changes, why they are needed, and any relevant details in the PR description.
-Reference any related issues.
+Once your contribution is ready, it's time to create a PR from your branch to the original project's repository.
+When doing so, make sure to provide a clear and informative description of your changes within the PR.
+Explain why these changes are necessary and offer any pertinent details.
+If your contribution addresses specific issues, be sure to reference those issues in the PR description to facilitate a more efficient review process.

 5. Review

-* Reviewers: Our project maintainers and contributors will review your PR.
-They will examine your code, provide feedback, and suggest improvements.
+After you've submitted your PR, our project maintainers and fellow contributors will review your changes.
+They will assess your code, offer feedback, and suggest potential improvements.
+You can engage in discussions with the reviewers.
+This collaborative process ensures that your work aligns with project standards and objectives.
-* Discussion: Engage in discussions with reviewers to address feedback, make necessary adjustments, and refine your contribution.

 6. Continuous Integration (CI)

-* Automated Tests: Our CI system will run automated tests on your PR to ensure that it meets our quality standards.
-Make any required fixes based on CI results.
+Once you've submitted your PR, our CI system will automatically run tests to evaluate its adherence to our quality standards.
+Please review the CI results and address any issues or necessary fixes.
+This step helps maintain the project's overall integrity.

 7. Approval

-* Approval: Once your PR meets the project's criteria, it will receive approvals from maintainers or designated reviewers.
+After your PR aligns with the project's criteria and requirements, it will undergo review and receive approvals from project maintainers or designated reviewers.
+This step signifies that your contribution has been accepted and is on track for inclusion in Thread.

 8. Merge

-* Merge: A project maintainer will merge your PR into the main project repository.
+Once the PR is approved, a project maintainer will merge your changes into the main Thread repository, incorporating your contribution into Thread.

 9. Closure

-* Closing Issues: If your PR addresses specific issues, they will be automatically closed upon merging.
-* Thank You: We appreciate your contribution and will thank you for your effort!

-10. Continuous Improvement

-* Feedback: We encourage feedback on the contribution process.
-Share your thoughts on how it can be improved or streamlined.
+Upon merging your Pull Request (PR), any related issues that were addressed by your contribution will be automatically closed.
+We genuinely appreciate your valuable contribution, and our team extends heartfelt thanks for your effort and commitment to the project!

-11. Contributor Recognition
+10. Contributor Recognition

-* Recognition: Contributors who actively participate and make significant contributions may be recognised and credited in our project.
+Contributors who actively participate and make significant contributions may be recognised and credited in our project.

 By following this structured workflow, you can contribute effectively to Thread, collaborate with the community, and ensure that your contributions align with our quality and coding standards.
 Thank you for your contributions to Thread!